kwkou/815/includes/intro-to-azure.md

 If you are creating an app for a mobile device, Azure Mobile Services accelerates development by providing turnkey way to store data in the cloud, authenticate users, and send push notifications.
 Native client libraries for Android, iOS, HTML/JavaScript, Windows Phone, and Windows Store make it easy to power apps available on all major mobile platforms.
 An open and flexible REST API also enables you to use Mobile Services data and authentication functionality with apps on almost any platform.
 A single Mobile Service can back multiple client apps so you can provide a consistent user experience across devices.

-Mobile Services allows you to do simple provisioning and management of data stored in a SQL Database, authenticate users through well-known identity providers like Facebook, Twitter, Microsoft or Google account, and use notification services to deliver push notifications to your app.
-With server-side code you can easily use additional data storage options like blob storage or MongoDB, consume Add-Ons from the Azure Store like SendGrid or Pusher, use other Azure Services like Service Bus and worker roles, or even connect to on-premises systems.
+Mobile Services allows you to do simple provisioning and management of data stored in a SQL数据库, authenticate users through well-known identity providers like Facebook, Twitter, Microsoft or Google account, and use notification services to deliver push notifications to your app.
+With server-side code you can easily use additional data storage options like blob storage or MongoDB, consume Add-Ons from the Azure Store like SendGrid or Pusher, use other Azure Services like 服务总线 and worker roles, or even connect to on-premises systems.
 A service can be scaled as an app becomes more popular, and monitoring and logging are supported.

 While you can certainly build the backend for a mobile app using Virtual Machines, Cloud Services or Web Sites, by opting for Mobile Services you can spend much less time writing the underlying service components.
 -->